 AG's office investigating death of Hempstead man struck by car driven by off-duty NYPD officer

-The New York Attorney General Letitia James' office is investigating the death of a Hempstead man who was struck in Oceanside by a vehicle driven by an off-duty NYPD officer.
+New York State Attorney General Letitia James' office is investigating the death of a Hempstead man who was struck in Oceanside by a vehicle driven by an off-duty NYPD officer.

 Nassau police said Wilburne was crossing Merrick Road near Oceanside Road early Saturday when he was struck by a 2020 Honda Accord heading east.
 Nassau police did not initially identify the driver, who remained on the scene, as an off-duty NYPD officer.